martensonbj/fem-intro-to-go/14_future_go/future.md

 In this version of error handling, we get the message:
 `open notes.txt: no such file or directory`, but we are missing the type of erorr or any kind of stack trace indicating where this error came from.

-A common approach is to manually wrap the error in a larger structure providing additional information, like a timestamp.
+A common approach is to manually wrap the error in a larger structure providing additional information, like a timestamp, or a string indicating what happened.

 ```go
 type WrappedError struct {